BOURGUI07/eCommerceREST/README.md

 - **Role Hierarchies**: Consider defining role hierarchies in Spring Security to simplify the assignment of authorities (e.g., `Admin` implicitly has all authorities granted to `Vendor`).
 ```

-This should reflect the latest updates regarding entity base attributes, validation of fields, and pagination and sorting in REST endpoints.
-Adjust as necessary based on specific details or additional functionalities implemented.